np-overflow/k8s-cms/README.md

 ## Intro
 The Contest Managment System (CMS) is a great open source platform to host programming contests.
-However deploying it is a certified pain.
+However deploying it is also really hard to deploy.

 By adapting to be deployed using `kubernetes`, we can make deploying CMS as:
 ```